Anorexia Nervosa

 Eating disorders and stereotypes

 Body weight often plays a significant role in stereotypes, and there has been a misconception that those living with eating disorders are always thin.
-Although some eating disorders can be marked by low body weight (along with other symptoms), a person’s physical appearance does not necessarily indicate an eating disorder.
+Although some eating disorders such as anorexia nervosa can be marked by low body weight (along with other symptoms), a person’s physical appearance does not necessarily indicate an eating disorder.
 For example, some people may have a high metabolism that allows them to eat more food without weight gain.
-It could be harmful to assume that such a person has an eating disorder because they are underweight.
+It could be harmful to assume that such a person has an eating disorder because they are small or even underweight.

 The stereotype that anorexia only affects affluent people can also be common.
 However, eating disorders do not discriminate based on socioeconomic status and can impact the lives of people who aren’t wealthy.
-The issue is usually not one of money or privilege but is often a feeling of being out of control—control that an eating disorder may falsely seem to give back.
+The issue is usually not one of money or privilege but is often a sense of being out of control—control that an eating disorder like anorexia may falsely seem to give back.

 The harmful effects of stereotypes

 Stereotypes can also be harmful to mental health work.
-Although mental health professionals are trained to avoid dealing with stereotypes, stereotypes can still work their way into one’s understanding of different mental health disorders, leading to inaccurate diagnoses or a lack of diagnosis altogether.
+Although mental health professionals are trained to avoid interacting based upon stereotypes, stereotypes can still work their way into one’s understanding of different mental health disorders, leading to inaccurate diagnoses or a lack of diagnosis altogether.
 Both scenarios can be harmful.

 To avoid stereotypes, try to see people as individuals.
 You might focus on talking to and getting to know them before making assumptions.
 It can be helpful to ask questions without judgment and honor the different perspectives people bring to the table.